swiftlang/swift-evolution/proposals/0000-variadics-as-attribute.md

 func someMethod<C:Collection where C.Iterator.Element == Int>(@variadic _ values:C) { … } // Flexible, definitely multi-pass, indexed, generic solution
 ```

-In this case the Iterator variation is preferred for greatest flexibility, but it will depend upon the actual requirements of the method.
-Any of these can be called as follows:
+In this case the iterator variation is preferred for greatest flexibility, but as usual it will depend upon the actual requirements of the method.
+Any of these can then be called as follows:

 ```
 someMethod([1, 2, 3, 4, 5, 6])  // normal array-literal call for any of the above